 Now, a public blockchain actually enables to keep on writing data to, for example, give this bag a unique story through a journey of ownership.

-The same system can be applied to various steps throughout the supply chain, for example, where different checkpoint write data with only one source paying for all the transactions.
+The same system can be applied to various steps throughout the supply chain, for example, where different checkpoints write data with only one source paying for all the transactions.

 This has had a great impact on the VechainThor Blockchain.
-VIP-191, or fee delegation, is utilised in more then 90% of the daily transactions!
+VIP-191, or fee delegation, is utilized in more than 90% of the daily transactions!

 It is another way of allowing a 3rd party to pay for a transaction.
 Here, both the sender and receiver of a TX (transaction) have to be online and sign the transaction.
 This way, the receiver can pay the Gas (VTHO in Vechain’s case).